My ECT Experience

 The Results of Juliane's ECT Experience

-Upon relocating to Florida soon afterwards, my participation in the San Antonio DBSA Chapter aided me in establishing DBSA Mid-Orlando in 1992.
+Upon relocating to Florida soon afterward, my participation in the San Antonio DBSA Chapter aided me in establishing DBSA Mid-Orlando in 1992.
 When I experienced a major depressive setback soon after, a DBSA support group friend and member stayed with me day-after-day, taking care of my physical and mental needs while my husband went to work.

 For months, I fought a downhill battle of medication trials and treatments, only becoming increasingly ill.
 My family grew exhausted from the tremendous strain I was putting on them.
 Time-after-time, I came close to losing my struggle with depression.
 Only the perseverance of my doctor, loved ones, friends, and countless prayers in my behalf, kept me fighting to overcome this illness that seemed to want to devour me.